Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces associated to random walks on hyperbolic groups

 \section{Besov spaces associated to random walks on hyperbolic groups}

 In the previous section, we explained how to construct Besov spaces associated to metrics in the Ahlfors-regular conformal gauge of a given compact metric space.
-In this section, we will choose, as a compact metric space, the Gromov boundary $\partial\Gamma$ of a non-elementary word hyperbolic group $\Gamma$ endowed with a visual metric, and we will introduce Besov spaces on $\partial\Gamma$ associated to random walks driven by probability measures with finite second moment.
+In this section, we will choose, as a compact metric space, the Gromov boundary $\partial\Gamma$ of a non-elementary word hyperbolic group $\Gamma$ equipped with a visual metric, and we will introduce Besov spaces on $\partial\Gamma$ associated to random walks driven by probability measures with a finite second moment.
 Those Besov spaces will be introduced as sets of boundary values of harmonic functions on $\Gamma$.
-Moreover, we will show that sets of continuous functions in those Besov spaces, which are associated either to metrics in the Ahlfors-regular conformal gauge or to random walks driven by probability measures with finite second moment, are invariant, and that for any choice of two Besov spaces among them, there exists a Banach isomorphism which coincides with the identity on the invariant set of continuous functions. \\
+Moreover, we will show that sets of continuous functions in those Besov spaces, which are associated either to metrics in the Ahlfors-regular conformal gauge or to random walks driven by probability measures with finite second moment, are {\it canonical}.
+Namely, sets of continuous functions in Besov spaces do not depend on the choice of metrics in the Ahlfors-regular conformal gauge nor on probability measures with finite second moment.
+In addition, we will prove that for any choice of two Besov spaces among them, there exists a Banach isomorphism which coincides with the identity on the set of continuous functions. \\

 {\bf Notation}